Table of Contents

-Use one of these prototypes of LoadBank() to load a bank that's already in memory at its final location:
+Use one of these prototypes of LoadBankMemoryView() to load a bank that's already in memory at its final location:

 The memory is not copied inside the sound engine, therefore you must ensure that it remains valid until the bank is unloaded.
 Some alignment restrictions may apply based on the platform of the provided memory pointer to which the bank is loaded.
 On all platforms, the memory must be aligned on AK_BANK_PLATFORM_DATA_ALIGNMENT bytes.
 Some platforms may have different requirements, so you should check the platform specific SDK documentation.

 Alternatively, use one of these prototypes of LoadBankMemoryCopy() to load a bank that's in memory in a temporary location: